 top of page

-An award winning Writer & Director with a background in Art and Film Philosophy, Rob graduated with a BA Hons from UWE Bristol and in 2014 graduated from the Met Film School with a Masters in Film Directing.
+With a background in Art and Film Philosophy, Rob graduated with a BA Hons from UWE Bristol and in 2014 graduated from the Met Film School with a Masters in Film Directing.

 In 2019, Rob brought his award winning screenplay Living in Crime Alley (A Batman Story) to life and it screened at the British Film Institute (BFI).
 Since it's release in December 2019 the film has screened in over 40 film festivals and won multiple awards all over the world.